JonathanKreiter/ESLintPicker/README.md

 # ESLintPicker

+### :boom: :star: _NOTE: THIS PACKAGE IS STILL UNDER DEVELOPMENT_ :star: :boom:

-Easy to use CLI for saving and importing useful ESLINT templates.
+Easy to use CLI for saving and importing useful ESLint configs.

 ---